robbiemanson/site-starter/README.md

 3. `brew install imagemagick` (for Gulp-powered image resizing)
 4. `brew install graphicsmagick` (ditto)
 5. `npm install` (install NPM packages)

-6. Find and replace all instances of `examplesite.com` with URL of new site
+Now just open the site in your text editor and away you go.
+Some important changes you'' want to make:

-7. Find and replace instances of `Site Owner`
+1. Find and replace all instances of `examplesite.com` with URL of new site
-8. Replace `favicon.png`
+2. Find and replace instances of `Site Owner`
-9. Make site edits
+3. Replace `favicon.png`

 ### Configure hosting
 * Configure domain on [Route 53](https://console.aws.amazon.com/route53) including `assets.` and `staging.` subdomains (see one of the other examples e.g. mademountain.com)